markramige/markramige.com/content/posts/tryhackme-advent-of-cyber-2-write-up.md

 ### Task 9
 * Given the URL "http://shibes.xyz/api.php", what would the entire wfuzz command look like to query the "breed" parameter using the wordlist "big.txt" (assume that "big.txt" is in your current directory)

+An example command `wfuzz -c -z file,mywordlist.txt -d “username=FUZZ&password=FUZZ” -u http://shibes.thm/login.php` is given in the task text.
+We are going to keep the `-c` for color output and `-z` for specifying the wordlist.

+The URL will be replaced with the given URL in the question.
+The wordlist will be replaced with `big.txt`

+We also need to add ?breed=FUZZ to the end of the URL so that `wfuzz` can work.

 * Use GoBuster to find the API directory.
 What file is there?

+Running `gobuster dir -u MACHINE_IP -w /usr/share/wordlists/dirb/big.txt -x php,txt,html`

+All we're doing here is running the same `gobuster` command as in the task text, but replacing the URL with our target IP and the wordlist with the `big.txt` wordlist from [Seclists](https://github.com/danielmiessler/SecLists) which is included with Kali.

+We find that /api is found by gobuster.
+If we navigate to `http://MACHINE_IP/api` then we'll find the file that is asked about in the question.

 * Fuzz the date parameter on the file you found in the API directory.
 What is the flag displayed in the correct post?

+Now we're going to change the wfuzz command that we used previously to find the flag.
+We're also going to use the included `wordlist` file to speed up the fuzzing.

+`wfuzz -c -z file,wordlist http://MACHINE_IP/api/site-log.php?date=FUZZ`

+We see from the output that one of the fuzzed dates returns 13 characters.
+If we enter `http://MACHINE_IP/api/site-log.php?date=DATEFOUNDBYWFUZZ` in our browser we get our flag.